vatesfr/terraform-provider-xenorchestra/docs/data-sources/host.md

 ## Argument Reference
 * name_label - (Required) The name of the host you want to look up.

+~> **NOTE:** If there are multiple hosts with the same name Terraform will fail.
+Ensure that your names are unique when using the data source.

 ## Attributes Reference
 * id - Id of the host.